Handball (schoolyard game)

-Handball is a children's ball game widely documented in Australian schools, similar to downball.
-The rules of the game vary considerably across different sites and conditions, but it is generally played on a flat game court with lined square zones (occasionally with a wall for rebounds), and involves at least two players, who each occupies a square and take turns hitting a ball (often a tennis ball, squash ball or, occasionally, a bouncy ball) with their bare hands into other player's square(s).
-The game is very easy to set up and can be conveniently adapted to any environments where square/rectangular-lined flat grounds can be found, such as other gyms/arenas, parking spaces and even concrete slabbed driveways and footpaths.
+Handball is a children's folk ball game played in Australia, New Zealand, and Fiji.
+The game is similar to downball and four square.
+The rules of the game vary across different regions and conditions, but consistent details across all playstyles is that the game is played on a flat game court with lined, gridded square or rectangular zones, and at least two players, who each occupy a square of the playing court and take turns hitting a ball with bouncy properties, often a tennis ball, squash ball or, occasionally, a bouncy ball with their bare hands.
+Players must first hit the ball into their own square in such a way that the next time the ball hits the ground it lands into one of the other player's squares without having to touch the ball again.
+The game can be adapted to environments where square or rectangular-lined flat grounds can be found, such as other gyms, arenas, parking spaces and even concrete slabbed driveways and footpaths.
+It is also known as four square and downball, although unrelated to the other sports of the same names.

-In Australia and New Zealand, the sport is sometimes confused with European handball, an Olympic sport that is not widely played in either country.
-In New Zealand, where the game has been played since at least the 1970s, it is also known as four square, and handball may well have developed from the court sport of the same name.
+The sport is sometimes confused with European handball, an Olympic sport that is not widely played in Australia or New Zealand.

 History

+Schoolyard handball has been played in Australia since at least the 1950s and possibly as far back as the 1920s and 19th century.
+The sport originated in Australia.

 On July 4, 1954, the American folklorist Dorothy Howard arrived in Australia.
 In the next nine months, she visited nineteen primary schools across the country to painstakingly document the folk games the children played.
-Among the children's games Howard recorded was four square, also known as handball, which was played in seven of the schools.
-The rules of the game varied between them, and many schools played with considerable deviations.
+Among the children's games Howard recorded was four square and schoolyard handball, which both were played in fourteen of the schools.
+The rules of the game varied between them, although the Howard noted that four square and handball were similar in some aspects.
+Many schools played with considerable deviations.

+Schoolyard handball and four-square started being played in New Zealand in the mid-20th century.
+Handball is also played in Fiji.